-Recruitment for October 2017 entry has now closed
+Recruitment for October 2018 entry is open now

 Welcome to the EPSRC & BBSRC Synthetic Biology Centre for Doctoral Training (SynBioCDT).
 The SynBioCDT is a collaboration between the Universities of Oxford, Bristol and Warwick offering 4-year PhD training studentships in the new field of Synthetic Biology, the "Engineering of Biology".